 Practical experience certificate forms may be obtained from the Registrar’s website and shall be signed by the employer or supervisor.
 Students should return completed forms to their departmental counsellor’s office.
 The satisfaction or non-satisfaction of this requirement for graduation will be indicated on the student’s grade report in the fourth year winter session as a grade of CR (Credit) or NCR (No Credit).

 The Professional Engineers of Ontario (PEO) may allow pre-graduation experience to count towards 12 months of the four-year “engineering experience” required for eligibility for the P.Eng. designation.
 For further information visit the PEO website www.peo.on.ca.
 Please note that the records required by the PEO are separate and distinct from the 600 hours practical experience required for completion of a degree program in the Faculty of Applied Science and Engineering.

 Students are required to have completed a total of 600 hours of acceptable practical experience before graduation (normally during their summer vacation periods).
-Students registered within this program may elect to enrol and participate in the Engineering Summer Internship Program (ESIP) and the Professional Experience Year (PEY) Internship Program.
-The ESIP program is a paid 4-month summer program open to qualified students and serves as an introductory career development program to the PEY Internship Program.
-The PEY Internship Program requires that qualified students undertake a paid, full-time 12-16 month continuous work period with a participating company.
+Students registered within this program may elect to enrol and participate in ESIP and PEY Co-op.
+The ESIP program is a paid 4-month summer program open to qualified students and serves as an introductory career development program to PEY Co-op.
+PEY Co-op requires that qualified students undertake a paid, full-time 12-16 month continuous work period with a participating company.

 The Fields Institute